md-zaman/terraform_rev/Day-8/terraform-scenarios.md

 There is an existing infrastructure on AWS and you have to update this in your machine:

 terraform import
-- imports the existing infra
+- imports the existing infrastructure